 - Level 1- Prenatal: from two home visits per month to weekly home visits.
-Base case weight of 2.5. - Level 1: Weekly home visits for a minimum of 6 months after the birth of the baby or 6 months after enrollment date (whichever is longer), excluding time spent on Level X. For monitoring purposes, this level expectation is 4 visits per month, or 12 per quarter.
-Base case weight of 2.5. - Level 2: Home visits every other week.
+Base case weight of 2. - Level 1: Weekly home visits for a minimum of 6 months after the birth of the baby or 6 months after enrollment date (whichever is longer), excluding time spent on Level CO.
+For monitoring purposes, this level expectation is 4 visits per month, or 12 per quarter.
+Base case weight of 2. - Level 2: Home visits every other week.
 For monitoring purposes, this level expectation is 2 visits per month, or 6 per quarter.
-Base case weight of 1.5. - Level 3: Home visits once per month.
+Base case weight of 1. - Level 3: Home visits once per month.
 For monitoring purposes, this level expectation is 1 visit per month, or 3 per quarter.
-Base case weight of 1.0. - Level 4: Home visits every three months.
+Base case weight of .5. - Level 4: Home visits every three months.
 For monitoring purposes, this level expectation is 1 visit per quarter.
-Base case weight of .75. - Level X: Creative Outreach and zero visit expectations.
-Base case weight of 1.0. - Level 1-SS: Home visits at least weekly.
+Base case weight of .25. - Level CO: Creative Outreach and zero visit expectations.
+Base case weight of whatever the family's level was before being placed on CO. - Level 1-SS: Home visits at least weekly.
 For monitoring purposes, this level expectation is 4 visits per month, or 12 per quarter.
-Base case weight of 3.5.
+Base case weight of 3.